mycloudops/Task/README.md

 # Cognito Terraform module

+#Prerequisite
+ 1. AWS account with programming access.
+ 2. VM with Terraform installed.

 #Steps to provision Cognito resource using above Terraform scripts

- 1. Clone the Repository
+ 1. Clone the Repository.
+ 2. Edit the provider.tf and replace the AWS access key and secret key with your credentials.
- 2. Run the following commands in root folder to create S3 bucket and DynamoDB
+ 3. Run the following commands in root folder to create S3 bucket and DynamoDB
         a. cd backend

 	b. terraform init